eibinget/eibinget/README.md

 Hi, there.
 My name is Tobias Eibinger.
 I am a PhD studen at Graz University.
 My research interest lies in nonstationary macropanels, time series analysis and environmental economics.
-Also interested in Blockchain Technology.
+Also interested in Blockchain Technology from an institutional perspective.

 If you wanna collaborate, please contact me: tobias.eibinger@uni-graz.at